-Tier I requests allow for the reimbursement of expenses up to a capped amount, based on a formula that considers property size, whether the property has a service coordinator funded from HUD rent receipts, and whether the property's rental assistance contract or other controlling documents specify that the property house elderly residents.3 More specifically, property-level caps are as follows:
+Tier I requests allow for the reimbursement of expenses up to a capped amount for each of the two CSP operating periods, based on a formula that considers property size, whether the property has a service coordinator funded from HUD rent receipts, and whether the property's rental assistance contract or other controlling documents specify that the property house elderly residents.3 More specifically, property-level caps are as follows:

-- \$2,000 base amount per property, plus \$60 per assisted unit; - \$1,000 additional per-property allowance for properties specified to house elderly residents (see footnote 3 for further definition); - Up to \$3,000 additional allowance for properties with a budget-based service coordinator program (as reported to HUD through Standards for Success).
+- \$2,000 base amount per property, plus \$60 per assisted unit; - \$1,000 additional per-property allowance for properties specified to house elderly residents (see footnote 5 for further definition);5 - Up to \$3,000 additional allowance for properties with an ongoing service coordinator program funded from operating income (as reported to HUD through Standards for Success) or funded with an IWISH grant.
 The service coordinator allowance may be claimed only for eligible COVID-19-related service coordinator program cost increases and cannot be utilized for other COVID-19 costs.